 The top of Jack’s body swayed from side to side and he lifted first one long leg up off the floor then swapped to the other leg, all the while looking into the fire with both hands firmly clasping each knee.
 The movements were not those a person would make normally.
 William saw that it was anguish and pain like the pain and fear of a beast imprisoned in his cattle crush before marking and tagging.

 After a while Jack became still again, then continued.

 “I knew then who the crying woman was.
 I knew she didn’t know that I couldn’t see.
 Did she think I didn’t recognise her or, worse, didn’t want to know her?
 Why wouldn’t she say some-thing to me.
 If she cared enough to cry when she saw me, couldn’t she have made sure that I knew who she was?”

 Jack called out these last words like a man calling for help, just as William had called out in the darkness each night for almost a year after Eleanor’s death.

 “And I never ever heard of her again,” said Jack softly.

 Neither man spoke or moved.
 The cabin was darker now and William suddenly felt cold.
-Then Jack turned from gazing into the fire and looked at William and said, this time in a clear and steady voice.
+Then Jack turned from gazing into the fire and looked at William and said in a clear and steady voice.

 “William?
 I so want to see or hear from her before I die.
 Even if she has passed away–God forbid–I want to know where she was put to rest.